Navezjt/sd-webui-reactor/README.md

 2. Go to `automatic\venv\Scripts` or `automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
 3. Run `pip install insightface==0.7.3`
 4. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab
+5. Pelase, wait for several minutes until installation process will end
+6. Check the last message in your SD.Next Console:
+* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C) and start it again.
-5. Go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
+* If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
-6. Stop SD.Next, go to the `automatic\extensions\sd-webui-roop-nsfw` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
+7. Stop SD.Next, go to the `automatic\extensions\sd-webui-roop-nsfw` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
-7. Run your SD.Next WebUI
+8. Run your SD.Next WebUI and enjoy!

 ## Usage